zoubohao/Deep-Learning-Knowledge-Files/README.md

 # Deep-Learning-Knowledge-Files
-This is my knowledge that i have learned before .
+Those are my knowledges that i have learned before .
 Upload to this repository to prevent forget .